MylesXP/Transactional-Email---Chewy/README.md

 Responsive Mock Transactional Email for pet store, Chewy.

-Built with ZURB stack (Gulp, Inky, BrowserSync, SASS etc.) & Foundations For Emails 2 framework.
+Built with ZURB stack (Gulp, Inky, BrowserSync, SASS etc.), Photoshop for images & Foundations For Emails 2 framework.

 This HTML Email has been tested using Litmus, Email on Acid and MailChimp in the following: